HAZCOM STANDARD 1910.1200

 Classification is the starting point for hazard communication.
 The GHS is designed to be consistent and transparent.
 Although not given a formal definition, GHS divides hazards into three major hazard groups: health, physical and environmental.

 The HAZCOM 2012 pictograms were developed as a standard set of warning symbols to convey health, physical and environmental hazard information, assigned to a GHS hazard class and category.
 These pictograms will appear on all container labels.

 The GHS standard will become a requirement and replace current labeling systems.
 The employer must ensure all containers contain the correct labeling information.
 This includes HAZCOM 2012 labels for original containers received from vendors and secondary containers.
 Information regarding the hazards and directions of the material for use is not to be defaced (i.e., fade, get washed off) or removed in any way.
 The employer must re-label items if the labels are removed or defaced.

 Safety Data Sheets

-OSHA has stated that employers will be required to train employees by December 1, 2013, on the following:
+OSHA employers to train employees on the following:

 Written HAZCOM programs will also need updating to include changes to labeling, SDS communication, and employee training.
 Training employees and updating the written program should occur as soon as your organization begins its GHS transition.